Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 The reason for using the YAML format instead of the former JSON MML processed by [carto](https://github.com/mapbox/carto) is described [here](https://github.com/gravitystorm/openstreetmap-carto/issues/711) and [here](https://github.com/gravitystorm/openstreetmap-carto/pull/947): although requiring the [*yaml2mml*](https://github.com/gravitystorm/openstreetmap-carto/blob/master/scripts/yaml2mml.py) script, it is easier to edit and maintain, especially for SQL queries.

+The definition of [project.mml](https://tilemill-project.github.io/tilemill/docs/manual/files-directories/#structure-of-a-tilemill-project) and more CartoCSS stylesheets has been adoped by Mapbox basing on a convention from Cascadenik, a predecessor to CartoCSS created outside of Mapbox.
+In Cascadenik, *project.mml* [contained XML](http://teczno.com/cascadenik/doc/) with CSS-like stylesheet embedded in `<Stylesheet><![CDATA[...]]></Stylesheet>` tag and, since the stylesheet included in *project.mml* started to grow, they moved it off to a separate file with MSS extension.[^7]

-The configuration is grouped into sections, each configures a different aspect.
+The configuration of *project.yaml* is grouped into sections, each configures a different aspect.
 Relevant sections:

 * globals settings: default values that are used in the other configuration sections;
 * *_parts*: definition of the YAML aliases for the projection and for the datasource;